patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 - **Structured Output:** Provides landmark coordinates in a standardized format for consistent data processing, with coordinates normalized between 0.0 and 1.0 relative to image dimensions.
 Ensuring videos with different resolutions produce results in the same format.

 <!--
-We didn't do any pre-processing on the videos themselves.
+We didn't do any preprocessing on the videos themselves.
 We wanted our classification pipeline to be compatible with a wide range of videos, and most open source pose estimation models are flexible to a wide range of outputs, while giving a standard output.
-We also thought that Pose Landmark information would be more easy to work with during pre-processing, giving us more flexibility to unify the features of the data sources. -->
+We also thought that Pose Landmark information would be more easy to work with during preprocessing, giving us more flexibility to unify the features of the data sources. -->

 ## **Start/End Point Trimming**

-The next pre-processing step was to trim each video to include only the actual sign performance, not the pause before and after.
+The next preprocessing step was to trim each video to include only the actual sign performance, not the pause before and after.
 To do this, we developed a method to automatically detect the start and end points of signing based on motion.
 This allowed us to remove the periods at the beginning and end where the signer is stationary, resulting in shorter clips focused on the sign itself.

 ### **Motion Detection**